sschuberth/gfw-msys1-packages/README.md

     	smudge = lzma -d
     	clean = lzma -z

+If you let the mingwGitDevEnv installer clone the packages repository this is already done for you.

 ## Creating mingw-get packages

 If you want to create a new package for use with mingw-get the following steps are necessary: